-Learning how to write a business letter is an important part of successful entrepreneurship.
-If you don’t know how to write a business letter whenever you want to show your interest for another company, communicate with your clients or employees, or propose a partnership, your business simply won’t look professional.
+Learning how to write a business letter is an integral part of successful entrepreneurship.
+If you don’t know how to write a business letter whenever you want to show your interest in another company, communicate with your clients or employees, or propose a partnership, your business simply won’t look professional.

 Here’s the deal.